cp2k/cp2k/tools/docker/production/README.md

 ### Running MPI within the container

-The MPI of the container can be employed to run CP2K within a compute node, e.g. using 4 MPI ranks and 2 OpenMP threads
+The MPI of the container can be employed to run CP2K within a compute node, e.g. using 4 MPI ranks with 2 OpenMP threads each

 ```
 apptainer run -B $PWD cp2k_2023.2_mpich_generic_psmp.sif mpiexec -n 4 -genv OMP_NUM_THREADS=2 cp2k -i H2O-32.inp